Nizam al-Mulk: Reign of Tughril and Alp Arslan

-Around the year of 1043, Abu Ali Hasan stopped serving the Ghaznavids and entered the service of the Seljuk Turks.
-He later became chief administrator of the entire Khorasan province by 1059.
+Around the year 1043, Abu Ali Hasan stopped serving the Ghaznavids and entered the service of the Seljuk Turks.
+He later became the chief administrator of the entire Khorasan province by 1059.
 When Tughril died childless in the city of Ray, he was succeeded by his nephew Suleiman which was contested by Alp Arslan, both of them sons of Tughril's brother Chaghri.
-His cousin Kutalmish who had both been a vital part of his campaigns and later a supporter of Yinal's rebellion also put forth a claim.
-Alp Arslan, with the aid of Abu Ali Hasan, defeated Kutalmish and succeeded him on April 27, 1064.
+His cousin Kutalmish, who had both been a vital part of his campaigns and later a supporter of Yinal's rebellion, also put forth a claim.
+Alp Arslan, with the aid of Abu Ali Hasan, defeated Kutalmish and succeeded him on 27 April 1064.

-After Alp Arslan had consolidated his power in the Sejluk realm, he appointed Abu Ali Hasan as his vizier who would remain in that position throughout the reigns of Alp Arslan (1063–1072) and Malik-Shah I (1072–1092).
+After Alp Arslan had consolidated his power in the Sejluk realm, he appointed Abu Ali Hasan as his vizier, who would remain in that position throughout the reigns of Alp Arslan (1063–1072) and Malik-Shah I (1072–1092).
 Abu Ali Hasan was also given the title of "Nizam al-Mulk" ("Order of the Realm").

-Alp Arslan's strength lays in the military realm.
-Domestic affairs were handled by Nizam al-Mulk, who also founded the administrative organization that characterized and strengthened the sultanate during the reigns of Alp Arslan and his son, Malik Shah I. Military iqtā’ (fiefs), governed by Seljuk princes, were established to provide support for the soldiery and to accommodate the nomadic Turks to the established Anatolian agricultural scene.
-This type of military fiefdom enabled the nomadic Turks to draw on the resources of the sedentary Iranians, and other established cultures within the Seljuk realm, and allowed Alp Arslan to field a huge standing army without depending on tribute from conquest to pay his soldiers.
+Alp Arslan's strength lies in the military realm.
+Domestic affairs were handled by Nizam al-Mulk, who also founded the administrative organization that characterized and strengthened the sultanate during the reigns of Alp Arslan and his son, Malik Shah I. Military iqtā' (fiefs), governed by Seljuk princes, were established to provide support for the soldiery and to accommodate the nomadic Turks to the established Anatolian agricultural scene.
+This type of military fiefdom enabled the nomadic Turks to draw on the resources of the sedentary Iranians and other established cultures within the Seljuk realm, and allowed Alp Arslan to field a huge standing army without depending on tribute from conquest to pay his soldiers.
 He not only had enough food from his subjects to maintain his military, but the taxes collected from traders and merchants added to his coffers sufficiently to fund his continuous wars.

-Nizam accompanied Alp Arslan in all his campaigns and journeys, except a few.
-In February/March 1064 Alp Arslan, along with his son Malik-Shah I and Nizam al-Mulk, campaigned in Byzantine Armenia, where they managed to capture Ani.
+Nizam accompanied Alp Arslan in all his campaigns and journeys, except for a few.
+In February/March 1064, Alp Arslan, along with his son Malik-Shah I and Nizam al-Mulk, campaigned in Byzantine Armenia, where they managed to capture Ani.
 Several minor rulers then acknowledged Seljuk authority, while Alp Arslan and Nizam continued to penetrate deeper into the Caucasus, reaching Georgia.
 The Georgian ruler Bagrat IV, managed to make peace with Alp Arslan by giving his niece to him in marriage.

 Nizam also made some expeditions on his own and conquered the citadel of Estakhr from the Shabankara chieftain Fadluya in 1067, and made another expedition in Fars.
 These successful conquests are said to have greatly increased his reputation.
-On August 26 of 1071, the decisive Battle of Manzikert was fought, which Nizam al-Mulk had missed because he had been sent to Persia with a convoy of materials.
+On 26 August 1071, the decisive Battle of Manzikert was fought, which Nizam al-Mulk had missed because he had been sent to Persia with a convoy of materials.